fmalmeida/MpGAP/docs/samplesheet.rst

      - Description

    * - ``illumina``
-     - | Used to set path to illumina raw reads (paired, unpaired or both).
+     - Used to set path to illumina raw reads (paired, unpaired or both).
-       | -> When using both paired and unpaired reads, the paired reads must be given first, in the order\: pair 1, pair 2, unpaired.
-       | -> Otherwise, if using only paired reads, they must be given in the order\: pair 1, pair 2.
-       | -> If using only unpaired reads, only one entry is expected.
-Check samples in the template to 1, 4 and 5 to understand it.

    * - ``pacbio``
      - Used to set path to pacbio raw reads (mutually excludable with ``nanopore``)